Black Widow (Marvel Comics): Ultimate Marvel

 The Ultimate Marvel universe features several characters who went by the Black Widow codename, including the Ultimate version of Natasha Romanoff.

 Monica Chang

 Monica Chang-Fury is the second character to use the Black Widow codename, debuting in Ultimate Comics: Avengers #3.

 Jessica Drew

 The Ultimate version of Jessica Drew is a female Spider-Clone who uses the Black Widow alias.

 Marvel 2099

-Different versions of Black Widow were seen in the different Marvel 2099 realities with one being the 2099 version of Yelena Belova:
+Several versions of Black Widow are seen in the different Marvel 2099 realities, with one being the 2099 version of Yelena Belova:

 Tania

 During the "Secret Wars" storyline, a futuristic 2099 version of Black Widow is an African-American woman named Tania.
 She operates as part of the Avengers 2099 at the Alchemax corporation's behest in the Battleworld domain of 2099.
 Like black widow spiders, she literally eats her mates after having sex with them.

 Black Widow 2098

 On the unified Marvel 2099 reality of Earth-2099, a Black Widow known as Black Widow 2098 was a member of the 2099 version of the Avengers.
 She was among those who were killed by the 2099 version of the Masters of Evil.
 Moon Knight 2099 later respawned in her crypt and formed the 2099 version of the New Avengers who defeated the Masters of Evil and remanded them to a prison on the planet Wakanda.